rbaumbach/Capsule/README.md

 1. Add Capsule to your Podfile `pod 'Capsule'`.
 2. Install the pod(s) by running `pod install`.

-### Carthage

-[Carthage](https://github.com/Carthage/Carthage) can be used to manually add the `Capsule` framework to your project:

-1. Add `github "rbaumbach/Capsule"` to your [Cartfile](https://github.com/Carthage/Carthage/blob/master/Documentation/Artifacts.md#cartfile).
-2. [Follow instructions to manually add](https://github.com/Carthage/Carthage#adding-frameworks-to-an-application) the Capsule framework to your project.

 ### Swift Package manager

 [Swift Package Manager](https://swift.org/package-manager/) can be used to add `Capsule` the to your project: